 8. Death Valley

-The best time to visit Death Valley is during spring, fall, and winter due to the more comfortable weather.
+The best times to visit Death Valley are during spring, fall, and winter, as the weather is more comfortable during these seasons.
 Activities include hiking, rock climbing, scenic drives, camping, and a tour of the history of the Wild West.

 Prices in 2022 are as follows: